November 20, 2024

 WARNING!
 Blood, body horror, stabbing, fire, bugs.

-Will appeal to: Those who enjoy modern fantasy, (deadly) alternate realities/time loops, enemies-to-lover romances that don't swallow the plot, and new moms being badass.
+Will appeal to: Those who enjoy modern fantasy, (deadly) alternate realities/time loops, enemies-to-lovers romances that don't swallow the plot, and new moms being badass.

 Blurb: Star investigator Kembral Thorne has a few hours away from her newborn, and she just wants to relax and enjoy the year-turning party.
 But when people start dropping dead, she’s got to get to work.
 Especially when she finds that mysterious forces are plunging the whole party down through layers of reality and into nightmare.
 Most people who fall this far never return.
 Luckily, Kem isn’t most people.
 But as cosmic powers align and the hour grows late, she’ll have to work with her awfully compelling nemesis, notorious cat burglar Rika Nonesuch, for a chance to save her city - though not her night off.
 (Amazon excerpt)